-So far this summer, we've posted about FREE outdoor movie screenings, FREE children's concerts, FREE kayaking, and FREE things to do every day with kids in New York City.
-Now we're rounding up our favorite and (mostly) FREE family festivals and city street fairs going on in this month.
+So far this summer, we've posted FREE outdoor movie screenings, FREE kayaking, and FREE things to do every day with kids in New York City.
+Now we're rounding up our favorite and (mostly) FREE family festivals and city street fairs going on in the month of July.

-So go get your calendar!
+So go grab your calendar (and check ours frequently)!
 Here are the best sizzling summer fests for New York City families.

 Click through to our listings for all the details, including locations and times.

 Sign up for our FREE newsletters to get posts like this delivered to your inbox.

 This was the view when the fireworks were on the West Side.
 Is the East Side view better?
 Photo by mamojo/CC BY 2.0.

 Watch the Macy's 4th of July Fireworks in several FREE spots, including Dumbo and along the FDR in Midtown East.
 Other Fourth of July fun includes the hot-dog eating contest on Coney Island and more free fireworks on Staten Island and in Brooklyn.
 FREE

 Check out the floats at the Feast of Our Lady of Mount Carmel.
 Photo courtesy of the festival.